BetterLuke/databases/README.md

 ## Changelog:

+### 7/17/15 - Changed pairing method to use zip function

+  * swissPairings method now uses the zip function for testing, no functionality changes

 ### 7/15/15 - Refactoring code
   * Refactored code to remove repetition and added format() for queries to use tuples
   * Updated tournament.sql to connect to tournament database so tables are not created in a separate database
+  * Updated tournament_test.py test cases to avoid deleting after every test case and now creates a new tournament to test instead

 ### 7/14/15 - Added support for multiple tournaments:
   * Added a tournament table for storing tournaments